 You’ll find no greater history lesson on ancient Ireland than at the visitors center in Rathcroghan, the largest and oldest royal site in Ireland.
 The museum educates visitors on the 240 well-preserved archeological and burial sites of the Celtic land.
 Hear Irish mythology tales about Queen Medb, a warrior goddess; the Cattle Raid of Cooley (Tain Bo Cuailnge); and learn about the great cemetery of the long forgotten dead and dare to enter the Cave of Cats (Oweynagat), where evil spirits, faeries and magic are said to hide.

-Discover for yourself the beauty of Ireland’s Hidden Heartlands at AAA.com/Ireland.
+Discover for yourself the beauty of Ireland’s Hidden Heartlands at AAA.com/Travel.